 There is an old Chinese curse that says “may you live in interesting times.”
-I think many would agree that these are “interesting” times.
-So much of what we thought we knew has been disproved, and still we are no closer to answering some of the greatest of life’s questions.
+I think many would agree that these are ’interesting’ times.
+So much of what we thought we knew has been disproved but, still, we are no closer to answering some of the greatest of life”s questions.
 However, I think we should be excited.
 With archaeological finds like Göbekli Tepe in Turkey, which is 6,000 years older than Stonehenge, we can see that our ancestors were not the savages we have been led to believe.
 Our ancestors were accomplished in a wide variety of areas.
 They were great craftsman, architects, and astronomers.
 Life on the earth is cyclical.
 Our lives are cyclical.
-We may move forward, but we always have to re-visit old themes, old moments from our life as we move through.
+We may move forward, but we always have to re-visit old themes, old moments from our life, as we move through.

-Recently we have experienced a relatively calm period in the earth’s history, but it will not last.
+Recently, we have experienced a relatively calm period in the earth”s history, but it will not last.
 Scientists have observed how our existence itself is a marvel.
-For example the earth’s distance from the sun is “just right.”
-A little closer and it would be too hot for life, and a little further away and it would be too cold.
-Because of this it has been called the Goldilocks Paradox.
-“If the strong nuclear force which glues atomic nuclei together were only a few per cent stronger than it is, stars like the sun would exhaust their hydrogen fuel in less than a second.
-Our sun would have exploded long ago and there would be no life on Earth.
-If the weak nuclear force were a few per cent weaker, the heavy elements that make up most of our world wouldn’t be here, and neither would you…Such instances of the fine-tuning of the laws of physics seem to abound…A whisker either way and we would not be here.
+For example, the earth”s distance from the sun is ’just right.’
+A little closer, and it would be too hot for life and, a little further away, and it would be too cold.
+Because of this, it has been called the Goldilocks’ Paradox.
+“If the strong nuclear force, which glues atomic nuclei together, were only a few per cent. stronger than it is, stars like the sun would exhaust their hydrogen fuel, in less than a second.
+Our sun would have exploded long ago, and there would be no life on Earth.
+If the weak nuclear force were a few per cent weaker, the heavy elements, that make up most of our world, wouldn”t be here, and neither would you…Such instances of the fine-tuning, of the laws of physics, seem to abound…A whisker, either way, and we would not be here.
 It is as if the universe was made for us.”

-At present, scientists only comprehend about 4% of the universe.
-It is said to have no centre and no edge.
-The native American mystic Black Elk, said that the Great Spirit dwells at the centre of the universe.
-That centre being everywhere and within each of us.
-This reflects the ancient axiom that “god is an infinite sphere, whose centre is everywhere and circumference is nowhere.”
+At present, scientists only comprehend about 4 per cent. of the universe.
+It is said to have no centre, and no edge.
+The native American mystic, Black Elk, said that the Great Spirit dwells at the centre of the universe, that centre being everywhere, and within each of us.
+This reflects the ancient axiom that: “God is an infinite sphere, whose centre is everywhere, and circumference is nowhere.”

-From the scientist to the artist we are all susceptible to a little mystery.
-A little beauty which revives the wonder of life.
+From the scientist to the artist, we are all susceptible to a little mystery, a little beauty, which revives the wonder of life.
 Many of our ancestors held the belief that life was a gift.
 An experience of soul into matter, or consciousness into matter.

-The Ainu people of Japan, believed the earth to be so beautiful that the gods and goddesses would visit it in the form of birds, animals and fish.
-This stands at odds with our “gods”.
-The rich and famous, who represent such a small cross section of society, but must surely have the highest rates of drug abuse, divorce, and suicide?
-Their stories should be treated more like modern fables.
-Tales from a fake reality that speak of self-destruction.
-Of a people who seemingly have everything, but are still, by and large, unhappy.
+The Ainu people of Japan, believed the earth to be so beautiful that the gods and goddesses would visit it, in the form of birds, animals, and fish.
+This stands at odds with our ’gods’; the rich and famous, who represent such a small cross section of society, but must surely have the highest rates of drug-abuse, divorce, and suicide?
+Their stories should be treated more like modern fables, as tales from a fake reality, that speak of self-destruction; of a people who, seemingly, have everything, but are still, by and large, unhappy.
 Money can bring experiences, and money can help people.
 This area is, of course, not black and white, but it does seem that the desire for possessions causes one to feel empty.
-For no golden tower can stop death.
+For, no golden tower can stop death.